Search This Blog

 It is possible to tease out a few facts about Edward from the case.
 He must have been at least partially literate in order to write his employer's name.
 That the police suspected he would go to Liverpool docks possibly implies they knew that he had a previous connection to the place.
 Perhaps he had arrived into the country as a very young sailor.
 His going to Lichfield is puzzling but may just be the result of hitching a ride to wherever he could get as fast as he could.

 How he covered large swathes of the country in a short period of time is not obvious.
 To take 2 (or 3, reports vary) days only to walk to Liverpool seems improbable if he did indeed only travel on his own two legs.
-He does not seem to have been sighted between Lichfield and Liverpool which is something of an achievement for a man who would stand out from the crowd.
+He does not seem to have been sighted between Lichfield and Liverpool which is something of an achievement for a man who would stand out from the crowd more than the average man.

 He appears on no further censuses, nor do any obvious family members for him.